quantiacs/documentation/en/source/quick_start/quick_start.md

 ### A basic example for stocks

+**The idea is very simple**: allocate weights according to the price variation of the asset respect to the day before.
+If the price variation is positive, the strategy will allocate a positive weight, going long the asset, otherwise it will allocate a negative weight, shorting the asset.
 This basic example uses the top 500 stocks in the US market according to a liquidity criterion: the USD traded volume in the last full calendar month.
-The idea is very simple: allocate weights according to the price variation of the asset respect to the day before.
-If the price variation is positive, the strategy will allocate a positive weight, going long the asset, otherwise it will allocate a negative weight, shorting the asset.

 ```python
 import qnt.data as qndata